apexrl/GCRL-Collection/README.md

 ## Widely used benchmark environments.

+Update: Most of these environments has been integrated in [Gymnasium-Robotics](https://robotics.farama.org/).

 Note almost all environments support various kinds of goal structures, i.e., vector, image, language, etc.

 | Environment                                                                         | Benchmark Type        | Common Used Goal Structure | Description                                                                |